Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 sessions to compute nodes.
 If this property is absent, then an SSH user is not created with pool creation.
 If you are running Batch Shipyard on Windows, please refer to [these instructions](85-batch-shipyard-ssh-docker-tunnel.md#ssh-keygen) on how to generate an SSH keypair for use with Batch Shipyard.
+This property is ignored for Windows-based pools.
     * (required) `username` is the user to create on the compute nodes.
     * (optional) `expiry_days` is the number of days from now for the account on the compute nodes to expire.
 The default is 30 days from invocation